Need further assistance?

 What clothes do you recommend I bring?

 You will be surprised how little you actually need to pack, so try and keep it to a minimum.
-Whilst Nemo is very spacious, she has limited storage space, so it is advisable to only bring what you really need.
+Whilst yachts are generally spacious, they will have limited storage space, so it is advisable to only bring what you really need.
 Please pack:

 - One or two outfits for going ashore in the evening, remember it is casual in the Caribbean.